What is an Elementary School Teacher?

 An elementary school teacher performs a variety of tasks during their workday.
 These tasks vary depending on the grade of the students they work with.
 The average elementary school holds classes for students in kindergarten through fifth grade.

-will spend the day teaching children in a way that keeps them actively learning and helps them to develop a love for learning as well.
+Kindergarten Teachers - will spend the day teaching children in a way that keeps them actively learning and helps them to develop a love for learning as well.
 This type of teacher will require the ability to create an engaging environment, nurturing the children's natural curiosity and encouraging them to learn on their own as well.
-The base skills taught by pre-kindergarten and kindergarten teachers are letter recognition, phonic learning, early mathematics, very basic reading skills, proper social skills and confidence.
+The basic skills taught by kindergarten teachers are letter recognition, phonic learning, early mathematics, very basic reading skills, proper social skills, and confidence.

 What is the workplace of an Elementary School Teacher like?

-An elementary school teacher works in public or private schools across the world, teaching students who range in age from five years old to 12 years old.
+An elementary school teacher works in public or private schools, teaching students who range in age from five years old to 12 years old.
 These teachers teach in classrooms within the school setting, providing children with the necessary building blocks for further learning.